 Generally, being a medical doctor is a great achievement especially because of the during, but being the youngest one is an amazing achievement that is one in a million.

 Get Doctor’s Advice On Best Way To Loose Weight Without Exercise

-This is an amazing young age, when you look at how long doctors go to school?!
-Ava Roberts must have been a child prodigy!
+So, Ava Roberts must have been a child prodigy!
 You go girl!
-She is a great role model to young women everywhere in the world! for being the youngest African-American female doctor. – dr ava roberts.
+She is a great role model to young women everywhere in the world!

 Look Up To 10 Year Years Younger

 Also, Smith was very popular that a public school in Harlem was however named after him.